jessicaribeiroalves/devmarket/README.md

 The fixed fee model as well as the guarantee provide the business owner with certainty.

 *Competition*
 There are similar marketplace apps in Australia.
-Here are a few;
+Here are a few:
-Theloop - a platform for all creatives showcasing their work and a job board for creative jobs Expert360 - a marketplace for connecting businesses with consultants for major project work Freelancer - a marketplace for all types of freelancers Airtasker - a marketplace for general tasks (consumer to consumer mostly)
+- Theloop - a platform for all creatives showcasing their work and a job board for creative jobs
+- Expert360 - a marketplace for connecting businesses with consultants for major project work
+- Freelancer - a marketplace for all types of freelancers
+- Airtasker - a marketplace for general tasks (consumer to consumer mostly)

 Global competitors are;
 1. Upwork - Like freelancer, a marketplace for all types of freelancers